By: Team T12-1 Since: Oct 2018 Licence: MIT

 Other incorrect commands to try:

-where x an alphanumeric without valid tags,setCatgoryBudget c/VALID_CATEGORY
+setCategoryBudget xwhere x an alphanumeric without valid tags,setCatgoryBudget c/VALID_CATEGORY,setCategoryBudget b/VALID_BUDGET.

 Expected: Similar to above.